You Want To Be A Superhero?

 I’ve almost died several times

-The war never ends
+This war never ends

-I’m still dull as my dishware
+Yet I’m still dull as my dishware

 Supremely attractive but lacking a partner

-Why can’t it taste the same?
+Why doesn’t it taste the same?

-I miss shouting for Penny’s slick coffee
+I miss shouting for Penny’s oily coffee

 Nodding to women who never glance back